 Please see the discipline policy below for information about how violations of the Academy Honor Code are addressed by the school.
-Since academic dishonesty is viewed as a serious offence, even first offenders may be punished with a suspension.
+Since academic dishonesty is viewed as a serious offence, , even first offenders may receive a suspension.
 The Academy Honor Code is typically reviewed in class with students during the first week of school each year.